bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 ### Bug 3: Persisting UTC Offsets

-So you might think "Okay, we'll just send the UTC offset of the locations instead of the timezone name."
-This way we can send a different offset for the dates that are during Daylight Savings and the ones that aren't:
+So you might think "Okay, we'll just store the UTC offset of the locations instead of the timezone name."
+This way we can set a different offset for the dates that are during Daylight Savings and the ones that aren't:

 ```
 Flights: [